-Two datasets measured with sonic anemometer in an EC set up from the Siikaneva fen site were mainly used in this study.
-The site is located in Southern Finland (61°49.9610' N, 24°11.5670' E; 160 m a.s.l).
-The data were measured with 10 Hz sampling frequency using a 3-D sonic anemometer (Model USA-1; Metek GmbH, Elmshorn, Germany).
+Two datasets measured with sonic anemometer in an EC set-up from the Siikaneva fen site were mainly used in this study.
+The site is located in southern Finland (61°49.9610' N, 24°11.5670' E; 160 m a.s.l.).
+The data were measured with 10 Hz sampling frequency using a 3-D sonic anemometer (model USA-1; METEK GmbH, Elmshorn, Germany).
 Further details about the site and measurements can be found in Peltola et al. (2013).

-The first dataset (D_1) was used for the time constant calculation (see Sect.
+The first dataset (D1) was used for the time constant calculation (see Sect.
 3.2).
-It contained 70 half-hourly EC data records measured in fully turbulent daytime conditions in the period from May to September 2013 with an average sensible heat flux of 114.3 W m-2, friction velocity of 0.3 m s-1, and wind speed of 2.1 m s-1.
+It contained 70 half-hourly EC data records measured in fully turbulent daytime conditions in the period from May to September 2013 with an average sensible heat flux of 114.3 W m $^{-2}$, friction velocity of 0.3 m s $^{-1}$, and wind speed of 2.1 m s $^{-1}$.

 The second dataset (D_2) was used for the cumulative flux calculation based on T (see Sect.
 3.3).
-This dataset was measured between May 1 and May 30 2013 and consisted of 1440 half-hourly periods for which fluxes were calculated.
+This dataset was measured between 1 and 30 May 2013 and consisted of 1440 half-hourly periods for which fluxes were calculated.

-Lastly, to demonstrate the performances of different methods in real-world data, we used CO_2 dataset (D_3) measured with 10 Hz sampling frequency using an infrared gas analyzer (LI-7000, LI-COR, Lincoln, NE, USA).
-The measurements were simultaneously done with D_1 at the same set up at 2.75 m above the peat surface, where the center of the sonic anemometer was displaced 25 cm vertically above the intake of gas analyzer.
-The air was drawn to the analyzer through a 16.8 m long heated inlet sampling line.
+Lastly, to demonstrate the performances of different methods in real-world data, we used CO_2 dataset (D_3) measured with 10 Hz sampling frequency using an infrared gas analyser (LI-7000, LI-COR, Lincoln, NE, USA).
+The measurements were simultaneously done with D_1 at the same set-up at 2.75 m above the peat surface, where the centre of the sonic anemometer was displaced 25 cm vertically above the intake of gas analyser.
+The air was drawn to the analyser through a 16.8 m long heated inlet sampling line.

 Figure 1.
 A diagram illustrating fitting procedures for PSA methods.
-Shown are the spectra of unattenuated and noise-free temperature (red line), and spectra of low-pass filtered and noisy scalar (blue-solid line) and after (black line) noise removal.
-For PSA{I07} , the noise is detected via fitting a line (blue-dashed) to the high-frequency end of noisy scalar over the frequency range highlighted.
-Then, it is extended towards lower frequencies, and subtracted from the noisy spectrum, yielding noise-free spectra.
+Shown are the spectra of unattenuated and noise-free temperature (red line) and spectra of low-pass filtered and noisy scalar before (solid blue line) and after (black line) noise removal.
+For PSA{107} , the noise is detected via fitting a line (dashed blue) to the high-frequency end of noisy scalar over the frequency range highlighted.
+Then, it is extended towards lower frequencies and subtracted from the noisy spectrum, yielding noise-free spectra.
 Later, the time constant is calculated via fitting Eq.
 (4) to noise-free spectra over the frequency range highlighted.
-For PSA{A21} , the time constant is obtained from one comprehensive fitting Eq.
+For PSA{A21} , the time constant is obtained from one comprehensive fitting of Eq.
 (7) to noisy spectra over the whole frequency range highlighted.